 The ghosts (depending on the adaptation) often bear some semblance to either Ebenezer himself, or to the aspect of Scrooge's life they represent: the candle/glowing figure of the past is indistinct yet bright, because he does not wish to remember the past yet cannot forget it; the large and boisterous ghost of the present often either somewhat looks like a "jolly fat" version of Scrooge or otherwise depicts what a man with his life could be doing if he had the Christmas spirit; so why does the ghost of the future not just look "shadowy and indistinct" but rather explicitly like the Grim Reaper?
 Well, when you're Scrooge's age, especially in that time frame, there's really only one thing you can expect in the future...

-In the 2009 version, we have two kids named Ignorance and Want.
+In the 2009 version, we see Ignorance and Want grown to adulthood.
 Ignorance seems to spend his life in and out of jail, while Want, a girl, possibly goes down another path of ill-repute.
 The Brilliance comes when Scrooge is dealing with the Ghost of Christmas Yet To Come, and sees the two people picking through his belongings once he's dead.
 They look a lot like Ignorance and Want.